LaurentVeyssier/Part-Of-Speech-tagging-NLP-task/README.md

 # Hidden Markov Model and Viterbi algorithm

-In such POS tagging tack, we have observable values represented by the sentences and their words.
+In such POS tagging task, we have observable values represented by the sentences and their words.
 And we have hidden states represented by the tags such as 'noun', 'verb', 'adjective', 'pronoun', etc... which we want to attach to each word.

 Hidden Markov models have been able to achieve >96% tag accuracy with larger tagsets on realistic text corpora.
 Hidden Markov models have also been used for speech recognition and speech generation, machine translation, gene recognition for bioinformatics, and human gesture recognition for computer vision, and more.